jjcss/Python_and_Final_Gen_Workshop_Spring_2022/README.md

 ### Starter and Full Code Folders
 #### Starter Code
 This folder contains all the starter code that we sent out to all members during the meeting.
 Inside the folder you'll see the CSV file that we used during the workshop.
-Inside the CSV is the data from all laptops available, from Mac to Microsoft.
+Inside the CSV is the data from all laptops available, from Apple to Microsoft.
 Feel free to look over the file to see the other information included inside.
 Here is a quick skim of the content inside:

 <img width="500" alt="Screen Shot 2022-05-03 at 4 27 48 PM" src="https://user-images.githubusercontent.com/71786791/166560424-684d537d-c9aa-42c9-a431-9b8f2d9fdee5.png">